 Notice that there are no specific system requirements to support the JavaScript programming language, HTML5, or WebGL.
 All these technologies are embedded in the web browser runtime environment.

- Note As mentioned, we chose the Visual Studio Code-based development environment because we found it to be the most convenient.
+ Note As mentioned, we chose the VS Code-based development environment because we found it to be the most convenient.
 There are many other alternatives that are also free, including and not limited to NetBeans, IntelliJ IDEA, Eclipse, and Sublime.

 Downloading and Installing JavaScript Syntax Checker

 We have found ESLint to be an effective tool in detecting potential JavaScript source code errors.
-You can integrate ESLint into Visual Studio Code with the following steps:
+You can integrate ESLint into VS Code with the following steps:

 Go to: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint and click install.

-You will be prompted to open Visual Studio Code, and may need to click install again within the application.
+You will be prompted to open VS Code, and may need to click install again within the application.

 The following are some useful references for working with ESLint: